anialesniak/matchmade/README.md

 Let's suppose we are running Matchmade to match tennis players that are on a similar level.
 We will match them based on 4 parameters:

 * **age** - each client will specify how old his opponent should be by giving the range of values
-* **win/loose ratio** - each player has a concrete value of his/her W/L ratio and will specify in what range the W/L ratio of his/her opponent should be
+* **win/loss ratio** - each player has a concrete value of his/her W/L ratio and will specify in what range the W/L ratio of his/her opponent should be
-* **ranking** - players have their rankings that can be determined by their win/loose ratio
+* **ranking** - players have their rankings that can be determined by their win/loss ratio, number of played games etc.
 * **self rating of skill** - each player will assess his own skill on a scale from 1 to 5

 To run Matchmade we prepared the following configuration (if you don't know yet how Matchmade is configured go to [Configuring Matchmade](#configuring-matchmade)):